-Knowing which stock to buy can be difficult at first.
+Of course, knowing which stock to buy can be difficult at first.
 But there is a wealth of online material that can help you on this front.
 Your online broker will have stock ideas and research for you to read, or you can subscribe to a share tipping newsletter service.

-If you want to learn how to invest yourself, you’ll need some basic accounting knowledge so you can understand a profit and loss statement, balance sheet and cashflow statement.
+If you want to learn how to invest yourself, you’ll need some basic accounting knowledge so you can understand a profit and loss statement, balance sheet and cash flow statement.

 This all seems daunting at first, but with a little application you will soon learn the basics.

 5. Placing Your Trades

 nce you decide what you want to buy, it’s time to place your trade.
 This is as simple as logging in and typing the stock code into your online trading platform.

 Then click on ‘buy’ and you will be given the option to buy a certain dollar amount, or a specific number of shares.

 You then need to specify if you want to buy ‘at market’ or put in a price limit.
 An ‘at market’ purchase will execute almost immediately and take place at the market price (at or near the last traded price).
 A limit price will only execute if someone else is willing to sell their shares at that price.